awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-create-trigger.md

 ### To create a trigger to send notifications for an existing deployment group<a name="monitoring-sns-event-notifications-create-trigger-cli-existing"></a>

-To use the AWS CLI to add triggers for AWS CodeDeploy events to an existing deployment group, create a JSON file to update the deployment group, and then run the [update\-deployment\-group](https://docs.aws.amazon.com/cli/latest/reference/deploy/create-deployment-group.html) command using the `--cli-input-json` option\.
+To use the AWS CLI to add triggers for CodeDeploy events to an existing deployment group, create a JSON file to update the deployment group, and then run the [update\-deployment\-group](https://docs.aws.amazon.com/cli/latest/reference/deploy/create-deployment-group.html) command using the `--cli-input-json` option\.

 The simplest way to create the JSON file is to run the get\-deployment\-group command to get a copy of the deployment group's configuration, in JSON format, and then update the parameter values in a plain\-text editor\.